 What is the Avocado Green like to sleep on?

 This hybrid mattress is rated medium-firm, a comfort level that's ideal for back and stomach sleepers.
 Side sleepers, especially lighter-weight ones, may find the mattress to be too firm, and some reviewers note that the mattress feels more firm than the medium.
-If you do prefer a softer mattress, there's an option to add a 2" latex pillow top to make it plusher, but that comes at a cost of $300.
+If you do prefer a softer mattress, there's an option to add a 2" latex pillow top to make it plusher, but that comes at an added cost between $400 and $600.

 The Saatva original hybrid mattress pulled in the top spot on our best mattress guide, so it wasn't surprising that the all-organic Saatva Latex Hybrid mattress scored high honors on our organic mattress guide.
-All of Saatva's mattresses are produced with some degree of sustainability and include recycled and organic elements, but the Saatva Latex Hybrid is the brand's entirely organic version.
+All of Saatva's mattresses are produced with sustainability in mind and include recycled and organic elements, but the Saatva Latex Hybrid is the brand's entirely organic version.

 Why do we love it?

 For one, it's a hybrid style, which has quickly become one of our favorite mattress types because it pairs the support of a foam-style mattress with the breathability of an innerspring.
 This mattress, however, isn't made with foam.
-Instead, the top layer is made from all-natural Talalay Latex, which is known to be softer and more breathable than the Dunlop latex used in several other mattresses on this list.
-It also offers 10x more pressure relief than Dunlop.
-The Talalay latex is OEKO-TEX Standard 100-certified, and naturally hypoallergenic and antimicrobial.
+Instead, the top layer is made from all-natural latex, which is of Saatva's own creation of Dunlop latex that mimics the feel of Talalay.
+The latex is OEKO-TEX Standard 100-certified, and naturally hypoallergenic and antimicrobial.
 The cover is GOTS-certified organic cotton, and it includes a wool layer that adds natural flame resistance without the need for a chemical fire retardant.